 Cons: Cannot be resized, not hypoallergenic, can crack if dropped

 Titanium is a great option for those that may have allergies to other metals.
 It is 100% hypoallergenic and has a great price point.
 It’s lightweight and very durable.
 Titanium is a great option for men who work in warm environments since it does not conduct heat.
-It has a low scratch resistance, although small scratches may show over time.
-Like Tungsten, titanium cannot be resized.
+Titanium has a tendency to scratch more than any other contemporary metal and, like Tungsten, titanium cannot be resized.

 Pros: Inexpensive, hypoallergenic